nodon-tech/nodejs-test/README.md

 - All code should be written in Typescript
 - Mitigations to handle high levels of traffic should be implemented.
-- Challenge is submitted as pull request against this repo ([fork it](https://help.github.com/articles/fork-a-repo/) and [create a pull request](https://help.github.com/articles/creating-a-pull-request-from-a-fork/)).
+- Code test can be submitted by mailing a link to a public repo or a .zip to your Nodon contact
 - Documentation and maintainability is a plus.
 - Any kind of third party dependencies may be used
 - Feel free to replace current testing & server setup to something of your preference.